SerhiyShamshetdinov/funmesh/readme.md

 `msHost` parameter defines the common host of all microservice servers and is used by primary server to call microservices in separate mode.
 Default is `localhost`.

+`serverHost` parameter defines the host on which server accepts connections.
+Default value is `0.0.0.0` that means server "listens" for and accepts connections from any IP address.
+Pass `localhost` if you want to limit server visibility to host where server is started (in this case external connection to Docker container where funmesh is started will fail).

+In `headless` mode server does not use StdIn to wait for exit command (Enter).
+Default is `false` and the started funmesh will block terminal.
+Passing `true` to `headless` starts funmesh in service mode.

+In any mode you may use `/shutdown` endpoint on primary server to stop server and all microservices.

 Current microservice roles (and its string function symbols) are:
 1. add `+`